-: Start with clean glassware!
+Start with clean glassware!

 Contamination of glassware is perhaps the most common cause of poor results when making qualitative and quantitative observations.
 Beakers or flasks that look like they have "stuff" in them will probably affect your results.
 Remember, the glassware in the set up area is used all week long.
 Do not let the student before you who left the glassware dirty ruin your results.
-Likewise, do not be the inconsiderate student who leaves the glassware dirty.
-Wash your glassware thoroughly after use (or even before use, if it appears dirty).
+Likewise, do not be the inconsiderate student who left the glassware dirty.
+Wash your glassware thoroughly after use (and before use?).
 Use soap and a brush.
 Rinse with tap water thoroughly after washing.
 (Yes, leftover soap can lead to bad results too.)
 A final rinse with deionized water is also often recommended.

-: Start with dry glassware!
+Start with dry glassware!

 Even clean glassware can affect your results if the water you used to clean it remains.
 Trace water serves to dilute the solution you have made.
 A drop or two of water in a 100 mL graduated cylinder will only change your result by a fraction of a percent.
 However, a couple of drops of water in a 5 mL test tube or even a 25 mL volumetric flask will have a much greater impact.
 What should you do?
 If possible, dry the glassware the best you can.
 You can also "rinse" the piece of glassware with the solution you are putting in it.
-This is called conditioning the glassware.
+This is called "conditioning" the glassware.
 Use a small amount of your solution to rinse down the walls of the glassware, then dispose of that small amount of contaminated solution properly.
 Now the few droplets remaining after this rinsing are fairly close in concentration to your solution of interest so they will introduce only a very slight error to your measurements.
 This technique is especially important with glassware that cannot be dried such as a buret or pipet.

-: Protect the stock solutions!
+Protect the stock solutions!

-Stock solutions are solutions that have either been purchased commercially, or have been prepared by Chemistry Department staff for use in the labs.
+"Stock solutions" are solutions that have either been purchased commercially, or have been prepared by Chemistry staff for use in the labs.
 They should be considered "pure" at the concentrations given, and should be protected from contamination.
 If you are asked to "measure out 10.0 mL of a stock solution using a pipet", never stick the pipet into the container of stock solution!
 In fact, never put anything into a container of stock solution.
 Always pour as much as or slightly more than you need of the stock solution into another clean container first, then use your pipet.
 Contamination of stock solutions leads to poor results for everybody.

-: Keep the balance clean and dry!
+Keep the balance clean and dry!

 Do not weigh chemicals directly onto the balance pan.
 Use a piece of weighing paper, or weigh directly into a beaker or flask.
 Remember, pressing the button on the front of the balance after placing a paper or beaker on the pan will automatically tare (zero) the balance.
-Brushes are available at each balance to help you clean up in the event of a spill.
-If you spill any chemicals on or near the balance, you should clean up the mess immediately.
+Brushes are available at each balance in case you spill.